lwoodson/lwoodson.github.io/_posts/2015-04-06-machine-learning-in-a-rails-app.md

 Rails.
 While our team is full of great software engineers and web development gurus, none of us were data scientists by trade.
-Here are 3 lessons learned or relearned on the journey to bringing machine learning to our product.
+Here are 3 lessons learned or relearned on the journey to bring machine learning to our product.

-### 1. Build on the Shoulders of Giants
+### 1. Stand on the Shoulders of Giants
 Ever hear that truism?
 Well, it was hammered home on this project.
 I love [Ruby](https://www.ruby-lang.org/en/) as a language and feel [Rails](http://rubyonrails.org/) is a pretty good framework for building web applications.
-But its not exactly a paragon for scientific or statistical computing.
+But they are not exactly paragons for scientific or statistical computing.
 Looking for a machine learning lib in Ruby?
 Good luck.
-There are languages where machine learning libraries are much more mature and active.
-R, Python, Scala are examples of languages with machine learning libraries that far outclass anything Ruby has to offer.
-So we spiked a proof of concept using [Python](https://www.python.org/) and [SciKit Learn](http://scikit-learn.org/stable/) which got us off the ground and moving towards a final solution.
+There are libraries in other languages that are strong in this area of computer science, however.
+[Python's](https://www.python.org/) [SciKit Learn](http://scikit-learn.org/stable/) library is one example that far outclasses anything found in Ruby.
+So we spiked a proof of concept using it and were up and running towards a final solution.

 The moral here is you really should use the best tool for the job.
-We could have tried to fake-it-till-we-made-it as data scientists, or we could use the tools written by those who *are*.
+Ruby is a square peg to the round hole of machine learning.

 ### 2. Play To Your Strengths
-We had spiked a workable solution, now we needed to bring it to the product.
+We had a workable solution, now we needed to bring it to the product.
 Should we port to Ruby?
-Should I stick with Python, the one that had brought us this far?
+Should we stick with Python, the one that had brought us this far?
 We decided on the latter, implementing it as a small microservice web application using [Flask](http://flask.pocoo.org/).